MADM-C/Measles-RShiny-Template/README.md

 - Proximity search tool for identifying nearby facilities below selected vaccination thresholds
 - Interactive tables and filtering tools

+## Intended Use Cases and Limitations
+This dashboard is intended as a data exploration and visualization tool for understanding patterns in measles vaccination coverage and historical measles case counts across Minnesota.

+Possible use cases include:
+• Public health planning and outreach

+• Identifying geographic areas with lower vaccination coverage

+• Exploring historical measles trends

+• Demonstrating the importance of herd immunity thresholds

+Limitations include:
+• Vaccination data are based on annual immunization reports submitted by schools and child care facilities and may be incomplete for some locations.

+• Grade-level vaccination coverage may be redacted when enrollment is below privacy thresholds.

+• Case counts represent reported measles cases by county and year and should not be interpreted as real-time surveillance data.

+This tool is intended for exploratory and educational use, not clinical or operational decision-making.
+Installation and Run Guide
 ## Repository Structure

 ### App Core